otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/week-07-ci-cd-github-actions-javascript-2/README.md

 1. `npm run format:check` — fails if any file is not Prettier-formatted
 2. `npm run lint` — fails if any ESLint errors are found

+> **Reminder:** Your `format:check` and `lint` scripts were configured in Weeks 04–05.
+If either command doesn't exist in your `package.json`, set it up now before creating the workflow.

 Verify it works by temporarily introducing a formatting error (e.g. remove a semicolon or add extra whitespace) and confirming the workflow fails.